sayantanauddy/vae_lightning/README.md

 New stuff:
 - Use PyTorch Lightning for training the VAE
 - An alternative Dataset class for the CelebA dataset that downloads the data from Kaggle.
 The version of this dataset provided in `torchvision.datasets` [(link)](https://pytorch.org/vision/stable/datasets.html#celeba) does not currently work as expected.
 Read more about the issue [here](https://github.com/pytorch/vision/issues/2262).
+The `CelebADataset` Dataset class provided in this repository is adapted from the `torchvision.datasets.CelebA` class.

 ## Training